 Versatility in its Use!

-On a New Vegetable Garden AreaIf you're just breaking ground on a new plot for vegetable growing, just sprinkle up to one cup per 100 square feet and work it into the soil.
+On a New Vegetable Garden AreaIf you're just breaking ground on a new plot for a vegetable garden, just sprinkle up to one cup per 100 square feet and work it into the soil.

 To Help with Transplant Shock